wp-plugins/wp-spell-check/readme.txt

 If the problem persists, please contact us.

+= Does WP Spell Check Support WordPress Multisite? = WP Spell Check supports WordPress Multisites.
+You can install it through the Network Admin Dashboard, and it will set up for every site on the network.

+= What does the Clean up Database and Deactivate button do? =

+The "Clean up Database and Deactivate button" will go through and remove all database entries that WP Spell Check has created and then deactivate itself.
+If you wish to continue using WP Spell Check after, you can reactivate it on the WordPress plugins page and it will do the necessary database setup.

 = I have more questions, where should I go? =
 We more questions answered on our website.
 Feel free to visit www.wpspellcheck.com